gvwilson/thirdbit/src/fiction/in-heck/index.md

 I'd like a word with her in private."

 "Oh—um, of course."
-Miz Tumbly glanced sidelong at Maddy.
+Miz Nabbles glanced sidelong at Maddy.
 "I'll be right outside.
 Come along, Gumption Goat, 'private' doesn't include you."